Feeding Orphaned Kittens

 What’s my role in helping a kitten to eliminate?

-Kittens cannot eliminate (urinate or defecate) on their own until about 3 weeks of age.
-They rely on the queen to stimulate their reflex to initiate elimination.
+Kittens cannot eliminate (urinate or defecate) on their own until about three weeks of age.
+They rely on the mother to stimulate their reflex to initiate elimination.
 Orphaned kittens, on the other hand, rely on their caretakers to stimulate them to eliminate.
-After feeding, you can stimulate their reflex to eliminate by gently stroking the area between the anus and vulva or penis with a warm, moistened cotton ball or soft cloth.
-Your veterinarian can teach you this technique.

 What are some best practices for proper kitten hygiene?

-• bottles and nipples should be cleaned and then boiled in water to sterilize them between uses.
+• Bottles and nipples should be cleaned and then boiled in water to sterilize them between uses.

-• never prepare more milk replacer than can be used within 24 hours and always keep it refrigerated.
+• Never prepare more milk replacer than can be used within 24 hours and always keep it refrigerated.

-• discard formula after 1 hour if left at room temperature.
+• Discard formula after 1 hour if left at room temperature.

-• once or twice each week, gently wash the kittens with a moist cloth.
+• Once or twice each week, gently wash the kittens with a moist cloth.

 By paying attention to the details of feeding and hygiene, you can help orphaned kittens thrive.